nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 ## Conclusion

 While the React application we've built is utterly simple and doesn't really necessitate the complexity that RSCs entail, I hope that you learned something about how they work "under the hood".
 And take a moment to appreciate all that modern React frameworks do for us.
-Manually configuring transpilers and bundlers can be such an irksome distraction from actually building our applications.
+Manually configuring transpilers and bundlers can be an annoying distraction from actually building our applications.

+It'll be interesting to see where the React ecosystem takes RSCs going forward.
+Next.js provides a great developer experience around them, but it would be cool to see what Remix can do with RSCs.
+And, hopefully, these new features will find their way into a stable release soon and we'll get some more documentation from the React team.